 devour test for the blog, I’ve lost the healthy balance I once had such a strong lock on.

-Getting back to a healthier diet is one of the hardest things to do after the richness of holiday eating, but including Florida strawberries can make the transition easier!
+Getting back to a healthier diet is one of the hardest things to do after the richness of holiday eating, but including strawberries can make the transition easier!
 A 1-cup serving of 8 strawberries has less than 50 calories, contains less than 3 teaspoons of sugar, and is equal your daily requirement of vitamin C.

 Meaning trading in Christmas cookies and those big slabs of pumpkin pie for a few strawberries can still calm your craving for sweets, and also provide you with some considerable vitamins that buttery treats just can’t beat.